What can make your blood boil?

-The mesosphere has a very low density of gas molecules.
+- The mesosphere has a very low density of gas molecules.

-Temperature decreases in the mesosphere with altitude because the heat source is the stratosphere.
+- Temperature decreases in the mesosphere with altitude because the heat source is the stratosphere.

-The mesosphere is no place for human life!
+- The mesosphere is no place for human life!

 Use this resource to answer the questions that follow.

-Where is the mesosphere?
+1. Where is the mesophere found?

-Why would a person get severe burns in the mesosphere?
+1. Why would a person get severe burns in the mesosphere?

-Why would a person's blood boil in the mesosphere?
+2. Why would a person's blood boil in the mesosphere?

-How can meteors burn in the mesosphere when the air density is so low?
+3. How can meteors burn in the mesosphere when the air density is so low?